datastax/csharp-driver/doc/upgrade-guide/README.md

 `DseClusterBuilder` has been removed.
 These builder methods were moved to `Builder`.

 `DseConfiguration` has been removed.
 These class properties were moved to `Configuration`.

+`IDseSession` has been removed. `ExecuteGraph` and `ExecuteGraphAsync` methods were moved to `ISession`.

+`IDseCluster` has been removed.
+Use `ICluster` instead.

+`DseClusterBuilder.WithCredentials` added an instance of `DsePlainTextAuthenticator` but `Builder.WithCredentials` adds an instance of `PlainTextAuthenticator`.
+If you wish to use `DsePlainTextAuthenticator` you need to use another builder method: `Builder.WithAuthProvider(new DsePlainTextAuthenticator(username, password))`.

 ## 3.10